 Thanks to Liz Louden for organising the tournament in Melbourne, to Simon Wright for hosting, and to Kieran McNamara for the photography.

-See all the results details from New Zealand here: http://fightnightcombat.com/tournament-New-Zealand-2017.html
+See all the results and details from the JuggleLab 2017 Fight Night here: http://fightnightcombat.com/tournament-JuggleLab-2017.html

 © Copyright 2017, Luke Burrage.
 All rights reserved.